NoorhanHamed/-Medical-Image-Classification-using-CNN/README.md

 # -Medical-Image-Classification-using-CNN [Graduation project ]
 ## Detecting pneumonia from chest x-ray

-The dataset from kaggel [https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumoniais organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
-There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal). ]
+The dataset from kaggel [https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia ] is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
+There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).

 Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
 All chest X-ray imaging was performed as part of patients’ routine clinical care.